rjsun06/rosmaude/README.md

 # ROS2-Maude Bridge
 **Bridge ROS2 and Maude for formal verification and simulation of robotic systems.**

+## Next Step
+Extend this demo into a package.

 ## Overview
 This project enables bidirectional interaction between ROS2 nodes and Maude objects, allowing:
 - **Real ROS2 Integration**: Maude objects to create ROS2 publishers/subscriptions via `rclpy`.